EricZinda/Perplexity/backlog.md

 - ESL Features TODO
   - Don't respond with items if the user added a response with RespondCommand
   - Give a way to replace a list with your own (like a global event for solution groups)
+    - The old prototype would gather up all responses in one answer and return it
   - Need a NLG realizer for strings
   - "What else is on the menu?" -> need to see if "else" is on "which"
     - Not included in any predication
   - Way to push a conversation so the system can ask "Do you want this?" and properly deal with responses
+  - NEED TO UPDATE DOCS FOR VERBS TO MAKE ALL THIS CLEAR:
+    - "I want ham" is a proposition that we want to interpret as a command
+    - For a verb: Succeeding means it "worked" and should add an operation to change the state
+      - it is not modelled as world state as in "I want a burger = True"
+      - Really think about a phrase as setting up all the various variables so that the verb can be called
+        - Really it just means: this is the proper interpretation, but it might be an error, in which case it can do a RespondOperation
+      - delegate to "give me" *as one alternative* if it works, great!
+        - If: it is a proposition and IF pron(I) and IF arguments are bound: There is something concrete they want, next determine how to deal with it
+            - in the doorway: "I want a table" -> give me a table, "I want a place to sit", "I want to eat " (different want_v), I want a burger" -> "Do you want take-out?"

 - Put thing() in the system space.
 Others?  "a few"?
 - Docs update:
   - Figure out how to do examples in the internals section.
 Just replicate the how-to?